-If you have large piles of paper stacking up on your desk, then a document scanner can help eliminate that clutter by preserving it all digitally.
+If you have large piles of paper stacking up on your desk, or are just trying to get your workspace fully outfitted and in order, then a document scanner can help eliminate that clutter by preserving it all digitally.
 However, not all document scanners are created equal.
 Some excel at receipts and small documents, while others specialize at digitizing longer documents quickly and effortlessly.
-To cut through the confusion, we've laid out a step-by-step buying guide to help you choose the best model for you.
+To cut through the confusion, we bought and tested the best options available today, and we've laid out a step-by-step buying guide to help you choose the best model for you.

 Choosing the Right Document Scanner